Pelosi endorses Joe Biden for president, amid development in sexual assault claim

 Pelosi did not mention the sexual assault allegation against Biden in her endorsement video.
 She was on CNN with anchor Jake Tapper Sunday and was not asked about the allegations.

-Asked for comment, Pelosi referred Fox News to an April 17 interview with MSNBC in which she was asked if she's satisfied with Biden's denial.
+Asked for comment, Pelosi's office referred Fox News to an April 17 interview with MSNBC in which she was asked if she's satisfied with Biden's denial.

 "Yes, I am.
 I am very much involved in this issue.
 I always want to give the opportunity that women deserve to be heard.
 I am satisfied with his answer, yes," she said.